Focus On Your Customer

 All of these examples show how we communicate messages with our movements, facial expressions and gestures.
 Even though we may be saying something completely different with our words, our body language gives others the real message time after time.
 In fact, studies show that people who say something that doesn’t match their body language engender distrust in others.
 The listener receives two distinctly different messages and wonders which one is true and why the speaker is communicating two different things.

 Now science has proven that our body language not just influences our state of mind, but actually changes our body chemistry.
-In an article from the Portland Business Journal this past week, Connie Glaser writes about this topic under the title, “Body language can be more powerful than you imagine”.
+In an article from the Portland Business Journal, Connie Glaser writes about this topic under the title, “Body language can be more powerful than you imagine”.
 In her article, she refers to Harvard Business School’s Amy Cuddy who wrote an article entitled “Just Because I’m Nice, Don’t Assume I’m Dumb,” published three years ago in the Harvard Business Review.
 Cuddy analyzed the impact that body language has on power. “ In the past, most psychologists assumed that body language actually reflected one’s state of mind.
 The controversial article made the argument that body language actually affected not only one’s state of mind, but it could alter physiological measurements as well”, wrote Glaser.
 “In her research on “power posing,” Cuddy showed that changing the body’s position for as little as two minutes has the ability to stimulate higher levels of testosterone and lower levels of cortisol.
 This finding is important because testosterone is linked with dominance and risk-taking, while cortisol is a stress hormone that can trigger hypertension, impair the immune system and cause memory loss.”
 Glaser continued.

 Science has now proven that Cuddy’s hypothesis was correct.
 Cuddy joined Dana Carney and Andy Yap from the Columbia Graduate School of Business to study these phenomena.
 In an article, they published in Psychological Science, they wrote about an experiment they conducted to prove their theory.
 A control group was used to measure the hormonal impact of body language.
 Male and female participants were evenly placed in either high or low power pose groups.
 The high power pose group was placed in expansive postures (i.e., leaning forward with both hands placed firmly on the desk) while the low power pose group was put in restrictive poses (i.e., sitting in a chair with arms folded and legs tightly crossed).
 Amazingly, after two minutes, the high power poses decreased their cortisone levels by 25 percent and increased their testosterone levels by 19 percent.
 What this shows is that physical poses alone effect the brain as well as the body.
 Consequently, people who feel powerless or have low self-esteem can overcome these feelings by changing their body pose.